hasura/react-apollo-todo/react-apollo/tutorial/app/online-users/CreateSubscription.md

 -------------------
 We are using the `<Subscription>` component which gives render props (similar to `<Query>` and `<Mutation>` components).
 The `data` prop gives the result of the realtime data for the query we have made.

 Refresh your react app and see yourself online!
-There could be other users online as well.
+Don't be surprised; There could be other users online as well.

 Awesome!
 You have completed basic implementations of a GraphQL Query, Mutation and Subscriptions.
 Easy isn't it?